LordZagreus/ZagreusGayzBot/README.md

 # ZagreusGayzBot
-work in progress bot for discord, written using node.js
+work in progress bot for discord.

 Written in Rust.js